animafps/blog/_posts/2021-06-04-why-higher-cpi-is-better.md

 ---
 layout: post
-title: Is 400 DPI or even 800 DPI enough?
+title: Why Higher CPI is Always Better
 date: '2021-06-04 00:00:00'
 tags:
 - periphirals
 - guides
 ---

-Well As more and more people pick up a gaming mouse it's important to understand what all the settings mean for your mouse and if 400 dpi or 800 dpi is good enough or is there better.
+Well As more and more people pick up a gaming mouse it's important to understand what all the settings mean for your mouse and if 400 DPI or 800 DPI is good enough or is there better.
 But the main reason is to dispute the crazy amount of weird and sometimes incorrect info and to collate and aggregate all of the information that is out there about this important setting and function on a gaming mouse and how it can even help you in its application in video games.

 ## Definition

-CPI(Counts per inch) or more commonly referred to as DPI(Dots per Inch) (which doesn’t really represent how mouse functions but more on that later on) is a unit of measurement of the number of counts a computer mouse outputs per inch of linear movement.
+CPI or more commonly referred to as DPI (which doesn’t really represent how mouse functions but more on that later on) is a unit of measurement of the number of counts a computer mouse outputs per inch of linear movement.

 * * *